 Famine and chronic hunger

-In the region, 40% to 50% of people live below the poverty line, meaning they have a daily income that is on average below $ 1.25.
+In the sub-Saharan region, 40% to 50% of people live below the poverty line, meaning they have a daily income that is on average below $ 1.25.
 This means that sub-Saharan Africa, along with southern Asia, is one of the poorest regions in the world.

 Malnutrition and high infant mortality

-The hunger in Africa has many causes
+Hunger in Africa has many causes

 - Population growth: In sub-Saharan Africa, the number of people is growing rapidly, but food production is not keeping up.